- Will my insurance cover chiropractic?

 Will my insurance cover chiropractic?

 Yes!
 Most health insurances will cover chiropractic.
-The common insurance we accept are Anthem Medicaid, Anthem Blue Cross Blue Shield, Aetna, Baptist Anthem, Baptist Health Community Care, Blue Cross Blue Shield, Bluegrass Family Health, Coventry, First Health, Great West, Humana, Humana CareSource, UK-HMO, UK-PPO, United Healthcare, Medicare and Medicaid, Auto Accident and Personal Injury, and WELL CARE.
+The common insurance we accept is Anthem Medicaid, Anthem Blue Cross Blue Shield, Aetna, Baptist Anthem, Baptist Health Community Care, Blue Cross Blue Shield, Bluegrass Family Health, Coventry, First Health, Great West, Humana, Humana CareSource, UK-HMO, UK-PPO, United Healthcare, Medicare and Medicaid, Auto Accident and Personal Injury, and WELL CARE.

 Is chiropractic effective?